euzu/m3u-filter/README.md

 If you use characters like `+ | [ ] ( )` in filters don't forget to escape them!!

 The regular expression syntax is similar to Perl-style regular expressions, but lacks a few features like look around and backreferences.
+To test the regular expression i use [regex101.com](https://regex101.com/).
+Don't forget to select `Rust` option which is under the `FLAVOR` section on the left.

 ### 1.5.2.6 `rename`
 Is a List of rename configurations.
 Each configuration has 3 top level entries.